HGdawy/reactnd-project-myreads-/README.md

 # MyReads Project

-this is the finel V of project MyReads it i s a react trenning project to alaw you to use react and react component it is first created by Udacity .
+this is the final V of project MyReads, it is a react training project to allow you to use react and react component it is first created by Udacity .

 ## installing instructuer